You can connect to the websocket from your client side frontend code running in the iFrame.

 Send messages from the client

-You can send messages from the client to the server by using the websocket.broadcast function.
+You can send messages from the client to the server by using the websocket.broadcast or useBroadcastWebsocketMessage function.

 2. Send a custom message via websocket.